-The Alameda County Safe Routes to Schools Program is funded by the Alameda County Transportation Commission (Alameda CTC), and the program's work falls into four main categories:
+The Alameda County Safe Routes to Schools Program is funded by the Alameda County Transportation Commission (Alameda CTC).
+The program's offerings falls into four main categories:

 - Encouragement events: Throughout the school year, Alameda CTC organizes events that encourage students to walk and roll to school.
-There are four countywide events each year, smaller events that happen weekly and monthly at individual schools, and walking school buses and bike trains that happen daily. - Education and training: The program provides free, interactive educational activities and events such as bike rodeos, student assemblies, and physical education classes that focus on hands-on safety training for students.
-The program also teaches students skills such as bike repair, safe biking and walking skills near rail, and safe use of other green modes of transportation. - School support and assistance: Our team of Site Coordinators work directly with schools and school champions to implement the SR2S Program, run events, facilitate trainings, educate students and families, and conduct outreach and communication.
-Each school has a dedicated Site Coordinator to support ongoing, sustainable program participation.
+There are three countywide events each year, smaller events that happen weekly and monthly at individual schools, and walking school buses and bike trains that occur daily. - Education and training: The program provides free, interactive, educational activities and events such as Bike Rodeos and student assemblies that focus on hands-on safety training for students.
+The program also teaches students skills such as bike repair, safe biking and walking skills near rail, and safe use of other more sustainable green modes of transportation. - School support and assistance: Our team of site coordinators work directly with schools and school champions to implement the SR2S Program, run events, facilitate trainings, educate students and caregivers, and conduct outreach and communication.
+Schools work with site coordinators to support ongoing, sustainable program participation.
 Through the Access Safe Routes Program, Alameda CTC provides enhanced support and resources to disadvantaged schools.
-The program also offers technical assistance to all enrolled schools in the form of travel support. - Travel support: Alameda CTC provides resources on the best routes for students and their families to use when traveling to school, as well as the best locations to drop students off near schools.
-Suggested route maps, drop-off support materials, and overall safety assessments are available for each school.
+The program also offers technical assistance to all enrolled, underserved schools in the form of travel support. - Travel support: Alameda CTC provides resources on the best routes for students and their families to use when traveling to school, as well as the best locations to drop students off near schools.
+Suggested route maps, drop-off support materials, and overall safety assessments are also available for each school.